bbeamz/hello-api/README.md

 ## Overview

 This is a simple Java REST API example using:
-- Jersey
-- JAX-RS
+- Jersey: for simple Java REST webapp
+- JAX-RS: for simple Java REST webapp
+- MyBatis: for an easy MySQL DAO layer
+- Guice: simple DI framework
+- Docker Compose: for standing up external dependencies locally
+- Flyway: for standing up a fresh local instance of MySQL with seed data

+By default, this API has endpoints accessible at:
-- MyBatis
+- GET /v1/hello/names
-- Guice
+- GET /v1/hello/names/{id}
+- POST /v1/hello/names `{ name: NEW_NAME }`
-- Docker Compose
+- DELETE /v1/hello/names/{name}
-- Flyway
+- GET /v1/hello/jobs/{name}

 ### Need to install locally